shaalan-ahmed/makepp/README.md

 # make++

-`make++` is a Bash script designed to streamline the creation of a basic C++ project structure on UNIX system.
+`make++` is a Bash script designed to streamline the creation of a basic C++ project structure on LINUX system.
 It automatically sets up directories and files needed for a simple C++ project, including a `main.cpp`, a header file, and scripts for adding new classes and compiling the project.